Last Updated on

 If you’d like to make these banana waffles for a crowd (either a mini crowd or a big one!), you can make them up to a couple of days ahead.
 Simply let them cool, then wrap them and store in the fridge.

 When you want to reheat them, just toast them on a low setting.
 You can always toast them again if they aren’t warmed through enough.

 If you’d prefer to reheat them in the oven, heat for 5 to 10 minutes at 180C/350F.

 And can I freeze them?

 Yep!
 Wrap tightly (I like to wrap 2 or 3 of the little triangles together in mini portions) then freeze.
 You can toast from frozen to reheat.
 As mentioned above, I’d suggest toasting them on the lowest setting, then toasting them again until they are probably heated through.
-This way you won’t burn your waffles.
+This way you won’t burn them.